Teeth Grinding (Bruxism): Symptoms and Treatment

 When performing complex diagnostics and timely treatment, the prognosis for this disease is favorable.
 A competent approach of specialists will eliminate all the negative consequences of grinding teeth.

 There is no specific drug treatment.
 Usually grinding of teeth occurs in a dream.
 So it is difficult to control.
 During the day, you are conscious, so you must try to control yourself.
-In occasion of a night grinding of teeth, we advise you to see a dentist.
+On the occasion of a night grinding of teeth, we advise you to see a dentist.
 Burbank dentist Dr. Sahakyan will establish the reasons and begin treatment.
-Our dentist can offer you a protection from grinding teeth – a special mouthguard.
+Our dentist can offer you protection from grinding teeth – a special mouthguard.
 The special mouthguard is worn at night on one of the teeth of the jaw.
-Mouthguard protects the teeth from further erasure, relaxes the muscles, protects the joint.
-But if you grind your teeth for a long time, and your teeth have suffered because of this, then prosthetics of teeth is necessary.
+The mouthguard protects the teeth from further erasure, relaxes the muscles, and protects the joints.
+But if you grind your teeth for a long time, and your teeth have suffered because of this, then prosthetics of teeth are necessary.

 The main functions of the mouthguard are: